onflow/flow/docs/content/unity-sdk/guides/ui-usage.md

 ![](../media/82ea27a997c12eab231ad8bf2e49d335.png)

-In the inspector, scroll down to the bottom and click “Open Flow Control Window”:
+In the inspector, scroll down to the bottom and click "Open Flow Control Window":

 ![](../media/61267a392954311426b4144345f25dfd.png)